The Disclosure and Barring Service (DBS) definition of a volunteer is defined in the Police Act 1997 (criminal records) Regulations 2002 as:

 - Is a volunteer is engaging in Regulated Activity relating to Adults?

 There are a number of agencies that advise organisations on DBS applications.
-Atlantic Data and Charity Backroom provide a secure system for submission of electronic DBS checks and there is a discount for NCVO members.
+Charity Backroom provide a secure system for submission of electronic DBS checks and there is a discount for NCVO members.